 Your organization has decided that the Oracle Application Development Framework (ADF) might be the right tool to build your next enterprise application—now you need to set up an experiment to prove that your assumption is correct.

 You can compare the situation at the start of a project to standing in front of a mountain with the task to excavate a tunnel.
 The mountainsides are almost vertical, and there is no way for you to climb the mountain to figure out how wide it is.
-You can take two approaches:
+You can take either of the two approaches:

-You can start drilling a very small pilot tunnel all through the mountain, and then expand it to full width later
+You can start drilling a very small pilot tunnel all through the mountain and then expand it to full width later

 That's why you should build the pilot tunnel first—so you know the size of the task and have an idea of the obstacles you might meet on the way.

-Under the business services layer there will be a data service layer actually storing persistent data.
-Typically, this is based on relational tables, but it could also be XML files in a file system or data in other systems accessed through an interface.
+Under the business services layer, there will be a data service layer actually storing persistent data.
+Typically, this is based on relational tables, but it could also be XML files in a filesystem or data in other systems accessed through an interface.

 There are many different ways of building applications with Oracle Application Development Framework, but Oracle has chosen a modern SOA-based architecture for Oracle Fusion Applications.
 This brand new product has been built from the ground up as the successor to Oracle E-Business Suite, Siebel, PeopleSoft, J.D.
-Edwards and many other applications Oracle has acquired over the last couple of years.
+Edwards, and many other applications Oracle has acquired over the last couple of years.

 To provide data for your screens